pgovers/oscar-wagtail-demo/TUTORIAL.md

 # Oscar Wagtail Demo

-**A Django recipe for integration Wagtail into an Oscar application.**
+**A Django recipe for integrating Wagtail into an Oscar application.**

 This demo shows you how to run an Oscar e-commerce application in parallel with Wagtail.
 Both admin interfaces are used.
 We keep the Oscar admin as is to manage your products.
 We bring in products and categories into Wagtail